An Executive’s Handbook to Securing Modern Manufacturing Networks and Robots, AI or Not

 Is your IT Team prohibited from applying critical cybersecurity updates to operating systems or upgrading to supported operating systems on workstations that control instruments, lasers, robots, and other machinery?
 If they are, those workstations pose a security threat to your organization.

 Executives must understand that using workstations with old operating systems or without the most recent critical security updates is a significant security risk.
 In some cases, executives must ask the IT Team if they have encountered this situation.
-Sometimes executives are inclined to delegate decision-making to the IT Pros.
+Sometimes, executives are inclined to delegate decision-making to the IT Pros.
 Instead, the IT team must alert the executives of the pros, cons, and expenses.
 The executives need to decide if it makes sense to pay to upgrade the applications that control robotics, manufacturing, or other equipment on a network.

 Three Definitions:

-I case nobody’s explained these terms, it is essential to differentiate between upgrades and updates:
+In case nobody’s explained these terms, it is essential to differentiate between upgrades and updates:

 1. Operating System Upgrades: An example is upgrading from Windows 10 to Windows 11.
 Newer operating systems often have more security features.
 Microsoft and Apple will naturally be tempted to assign their best and brightest people to develop and update the newest operating systems, so they eventually drop support for old operating systems.
 Unsupported operating systems are designated EOL (End of Life.)
 Using an operating system after it is no longer supported is a significant security risk.